 Designed with high-quality plastics, the lens comes sealed against dust and moisture.
 A popular lens among vloggers – Panasonic Lumix 14-140-mm, has excellent image quality as it doubles in length.

-It is also great for photographers or vloggers who are always on the move as you don’t need to change lenses.
+It is also great for photographers or vloggers who are always on the move as you don’t need to change camera lenses.

 Don’t forget the lens is compatible with Micro Four Third mount cameras such as Panasonic Lumix GH5 S, Lumix G9, among others.